EmergentIdeas/webhandle-js/README.md

 ## Routing
-Express routing is infinitely, but within a framework, some of that flexibility is lost unless it is planned in.
+Express routing is infinitely flexible.
+Most projects have an understandable, more constrained request lifecyle though.
 Webhandle plans that flexibility by adding a router for each point in the request lifecycle.

 The routers themselves are available from `require('webhandle').routers`.
-The "root" router is `routers.primary`.
 The child routers, in the order they are called are:

 * routerPreParmParse: a chance to process the request before the body parser, url parser, cookie parser, etc.